On this page

 Step 4: Check the support model

-Implementation and support matter.
-Ask how onboarding works, who trains your team, how changes are handled, and what happens if the app does not behave correctly in the field.
+The fourth step is to check the support model because implementation and support matter as much as features.
+Ask how onboarding works, who trains your team, how data migration is handled, how workflow changes are requested, and what happens if the app does not behave correctly in the field.
+For Indian SMBs, slow support can push the team back to manual work even after the software is purchased.

 Step 5: Compare total ownership cost

-Pricing matters, but it is not just the monthly fee.
-Include implementation time, data migration, training, add-on modules, support response time, and the cost of workarounds if the software does not fit well.
+The fifth step is to compare total ownership cost, not only the monthly subscription fee.
+Include implementation time, data migration, technician training, add-on modules, support response time, billing exports, and the cost of workarounds if the software does not fit well.
+A low subscription can become expensive when the office still needs separate tools for job tracking, billing, AMC renewals, and reports.
+That total cost is what affects margin.

 KaryaFlow Fit